comit-network/comit.network/docs/tutorials/write-your-first-comit-app/03-2-maker-publishes-order.md

 }
 ```

-The maker uses the `ComitClient` to look for incoming swaps.
+The maker uses the `ComitClient` to wait for incoming swaps.
+Once the taker takes the order he will trigger a swap request in his cnd that will be detected by the maker's cnd.

 > Notes by Daniel: This is a bit confusing.
 I feel the names should be harmonised (swap on the taker side, swap-handle on the maker)
 > Additionally: Is there any matching logic that checks if the swap matches the order on the maker side?
 (If so it is not obvious in the example...)